nathanhoad/imitation/README.md

 # Imitation

-A simple Jest transform for non-code imports
+A simple Jest transform for non-code imports.
+It helps for testing stuff like CSS Modules and images.

 ## Usage with Jest